Myrkie/Unity-UI-Tweaks/README.md

 - **ConstraintTransformEditor**: When working with constraints in Unity, you can now easily identify which constraints reference a specific transform as a source.
 This information is displayed within the Unity Editor, aiding in the debugging and optimization of constraint-based animations and interactions.

 ![Unity_g7y47zO0g4](https://github.com/Myrkie/Unity-UI-Tweaks/assets/20288698/6df1769a-83b0-44e1-95ec-58fb8ec6914c)

+- **AllowBlendshapeClamping**: This is an automatically applied patch and requires no user input.

 ## Compatibility
 Unity-UI-Tweaks is compatible with Unity versions 2022.3.6f1.
 Ensure that your Unity project meets the minimum version requirements to utilize these enhancements.